 You can take on these tasks yourself or you can hire a real estate agent to do the heavy lifting.
 A real estate agent who assists a house seller is also known as a listing agent.
-They can be priceless to home sellers.
+As a result, they can be priceless to home sellers.
 A listing agent’s responsibilities include:

 - analyzing and pricing your home,

 - preparing and renovating your house,